-YOU AND ME-Tot Rock and Kid Rock (ADULT/CHILD)
+YOU AND ME (ADULT/CHILD)

-Tot Rock and Kid Rock are classes offered for children 12 through 35 months of age along with a significant adult.
-Each session focuses on a new educational theme that incorporates handheld instruments, play props, sensory integration, coordination and socialization.
+You and Me is offered for children 18 through 36 months of age.
+These classes offer a special opportunity for parents/caregivers and children to explore music and movement, songs, finger plays, art activities, stories and more.
 This is a great way for children to experience their first group time without separation from a significant adult, and also offers an opportunity for children to adjust to Little Ones before transitioning into a typical preschool class where s/he goes alone.
+This class will run with a minimum of 4 students enrolled.